maxpowersi/iNoSql/README.md

 /var/www/html
 C:/xampp/httpdocs
 ```
-### 8. Go to the application (using the URL http://localhost/iNoSql/home) and go to the "Setup" page, then click the button "Install".
+### 8. Go to the application
+Using the URL http://localhost/iNoSql/home and go to the "Setup" page, then click the button "Install".
 ## Virtual machine
 If you do not want to intall the application, you can download the virtual machine (ubuntu server) from google drive.
 ```